Isotropic motivic fundamental groups: Introduction

 \textbf{Outline.} In Section 2, we fix notations that we repeatedly use in this paper.
 Section 3 recalls results from \cite{L} in a slightly different fashion that will be suitable to deal with isotropic Tate motives.
 We also summarize some facts about Koszul algebras and Koszul duality.
 In Section 4, we introduce the main objects of interest of this paper, namely the relative categories of isotropic Tate motives.
 Then, in Section 5, we introduce isotropic Milnor K-theory and relate it to isotropic $\mbp$-cohomology of a finitely generated field extension.
 Section 6 describes the picture for isotropic Tate motives over finite extensions, which allows to prove the Koszulity conjecture in a few cases.
 Section 7 proves the main theorem and introduces isotropic motivic fundamental groups, while in Section 8 we compute the examples of the punctured projective line and of split tori.
 Finally, in Section 9 we apply Spitzweck's derived approch to the categories of isotropic Tate motives by producing affine derived group schemes whose 0-truncations are the isotropic fundamental groups previously defined.\\

-\textbf{Acknowledgements.} I would like to thank Timo Richarz and Alexander Vishik for useful comments that helped to improve the article and to fix some mistakes.
-I would also like to thank Tom Bachmann, Rizacan Ciloglu, Konstantin Jakob and Can Yaylali for helpful conversations on the topic of this paper.
+\textbf{Acknowledgements.} I would like to thank Timo Richarz and Alexander Vishik for useful comments that helped to improve the exposition and fix some mistakes.
+I am also grateful to Tom Bachmann, Rizacan Ciloglu, Konstantin Jakob and Can Yaylali for helpful conversations on the topic of this article.
+Finally, I thank the referee for the valuable comments, which have contributed to improving the paper.